 The early nectar flow has been great.
 We've had bees on our apple blossoms and on the red bud.
 I've also seen them on the dandelions and on some trees with white blossoms that I don't recognize.

-The bees yard is still somewhat stirred up, but it's not a very nice day -- overcast and raining earlier.
+The bee yard is still somewhat stirred up after the bear attack, but it's not a very nice day -- overcast and raining earlier.
+They don't like that either.
 So next visit I'll stoke up the smoker and use it.
 Several bees buzzed me all the way back to the house.
 They generally don't do that when it's bright and sunny.

 But the bear situation seems to be resolved with the electric fence.